 The elusive Spanish Caribbean fleet under Adm.
-Pascual Cervera was located in Santiago harbour in Cuba by U.S. reconnaissance.
+Pascual Cervera was located in Santiago harbor in Cuba by U.S. reconnaissance.
 An army of regular troops and volunteers under Gen. William Shafter (including then-secretary of the Navy Theodore Roosevelt and his 1st Volunteer Cavalry, the “Rough Riders”) landed on the coast east of Santiago and slowly advanced on the city in an effort to force Cervera’s fleet out of the harbor.

 Cervera led his squadron out of Santiago on July 3 and tried to escape westward along the coast.
 In the ensuing battle all of his ships came under heavy fire from U.S. guns and were beached in a burning or sinking condition.

 Santiago surrendered to Shafter on July 17, thus effectively ending the brief but momentous war.

 Treaty of Paris

 The Treaty of Paris ending the Spanish-American War was signed on December 10, 1898.
 In it, Spain renounced all claim to Cuba, ceded Guam and Puerto Rico to the United States and transferred sovereignty over the Philippines to the United States for $20 million.